-List of schools that will remain closed Friday, Sept.
+See which schools are open and closed Friday, Sept.
 13, following Hurricane Francine

 Latest Weather Blog

-List of schools that will remain closed Friday, Sept.
+See which schools are open and closed Friday, Sept.
 13, following Hurricane Francine

 The following schools will remain closed on Friday, Sept.
 13, after Hurricane Francine made its way through southeastern Louisiana: